alex3robertson-psycdalex/Alex-D-Cypher/README.md

 and cell walls i managed

-through the imaginary
+through the imagined

-forced it to complex
+i forced it to complex

 made infinite simple